Rangemore, Queensland (Toowoomba Region): Geography

-Rangemore is an area between North Maclagan and Rangemore to the northwest and between Marriages Road and Cooyar Rangemore Road.
-The principal land use is farming.
+The Great Dividing Range forms the north-eastern and eastern boundaries of the locality.
+The locality is within the Murray-Darling drainage basin and is specifically within the catchment of the Balonne-Condamine River.
+Mount Mocatta lies close near the north-eastern boundary close to the range (26.9846°S 151.6886°E) and rises 825 m above sea level.

+The land use is predominantly grazing on native vegetation with some crop growing in the south.

 History

 Rangemore State School opened on 17 March 1913.
 In 1917 it was downgraded to a half-time provisional school in conjunction with King's Tent Provisional School (meaning the two schools shared a single teacher).
 In 1918 King's Tent Provisional School closed and Rangemore once again became a full-time state school.
 It was finally closed circa 1962.